 - The health and fitness industry played and still does a significant career role in my life.

-- Teaching, educating, guiding, leading, and influencing people to make their own decisions was not only important to me, but it became my life’s work in the fitness field and has now transferred into coaching people in a whole different and dynamic way.
+- Teaching, guiding, leading, and influencing became my life’s work.
+I then transferred what I learned from my previous career in the fitness field to coaching people in a whole different and dynamic way.

 What an amazing career!
-The best part of the many years of teaching fitness, training private clients, and managing fitness programs and facilities were the students, the people, the teaching, and educating them saw the transformations that took place.
+The best part of the many years of teaching were the students.
+I was witness to the transformations that took place not only in their physical appearance but in their emotional state.

 So, how do Gestalt Therapy and Horses help transform learning about ourselves?

-Well, as a prey animal, horses are highly intuitive to their surroundings.
+As prey animals, horses are highly intuitive to their surroundings.
 They are intuitive to our thoughts and energy.
 They can read our body language, sense our energy, and practically read us like an open book.
 They know when we are not speaking our truth inside or outside of ourselves.
-They are naturally healing to us.
+They are natural healers.
 Horses allow us to be “In the Moment.”
 We can be a human being versus a human doing.
 Being in the moment can help unlock buried emotions, states of being, and bring us back to a place of healing.
 We can find clarity, self-empowerment, and move towards action.